axellundeby/Power-Grid-Algorithm-/Svar.md

 **If you have implemented any helper methods you must add these as well.**

 * ``mst(WeightedGraph<T, E> g)``: O(E * log E)
+    * * The primary contributors to this complexity are adding all edges to a list, sorting, and union find*
     * * Adding all the edges to the "edges" list = O(E)*
     * * Sorting the edges based on weight = O(E * log E)*
     * * Union-find uses O(V)*